 NOTE: When applying a capo sometimes the strings can go out of tune.
 Check your tuning before playing after you remove the capo and make sure your shits not out of tune.
 It’s a quick and easy fix, and a good habit to get into.
 You can find an online guitar tuner here I can’t begin to tell you how many times I have removed my capo, and proceeded to play a guitar that was out of tune.
 Not cool, especially when you are learning.
 You might be playing something right, but it sounds totally off because your guitar is out of tune.

-TIP: There are many more advantages of using a capo, you can search for those as I am not getting too deep into other methods and uses for one.
+TIP: There are many more advantages when playing guitar with a capo, you can search for those as I am not getting too deep into other methods and uses for one.
 But here’s one for the road, a little tip for you to fall asleep thinking about.
-When you apply a capo, the frets get closer together as you go up the neck, so as a result of this, playing the acoustic guitar with a capo requires less stretching for the hand opposite of the one picking/strumming, making some songs, scales, chords, and climbs easier to play.
+When you apply a capo, the frets get closer together as you go up the neck, so as a result of this, requires less stretching for the hand opposite of the one picking/strumming, making some songs, scales, chords, and climbs easier to play.

-Acousitc Guitar Lessons For Beginners is your one stop shop for beginner guitar.
+Acoustic Guitar Lessons For Beginners is your one-stop shop for a beginner guitar player.
 Please message us if there is anything else you would like us to write about.
-There is a ton of content in regards to this topic so we apolgize if we have left some stuff out.
+There is a ton of content in regards to this topic so we apologize if we have left some stuff out.